puppetlabs/puppetlabs-inifile/README.markdown

 ### Implement child providers

-You might want to create child providers that inherit the `ini_setting` provider, for one or both of these purposes:
+You might want to create child providers that inherit the `ini_setting` provider, for one of the following reasons:

  * To make a custom resource to manage an application that stores its settings in INI files, without recreating the code to manage the files themselves.
- * To [Purge all unmanaged settings](https://docs.puppetlabs.com/references/latest/type.html#resources-attribute-purge) from a managed INI file.
+ * To [purge all unmanaged settings](https://docs.puppetlabs.com/references/latest/type.html#resources-attribute-purge) from a managed INI file.

 To implement child providers, first specify a custom type.
 Have it implement a namevar called `name` and a property called `value`: